ovanderzee/my-lib/API.md

 <a name="isChar"></a>

 ## isChar(char) ⇒ <code>boolean</code>
-Helper Test for being a string with length 1
+Test value for being a character; a string with a length of one

 **Kind**: global function
 **Returns**: <code>boolean</code> - is a single character